menu

 Living in Lancaster

 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 57,503 people and 36 constituent neighborhoods, Lancaster is the ninth largest community in Pennsylvania.
-Much of the housing stock in Lancaster was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 57,453 people and 36 associated neighborhoods, Lancaster is the ninth largest community in Pennsylvania.
+Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Lancaster has more people living here who work in computers and math than 95% of the places in the US.